radhe-raman-tiwari/Rice-crop-Insects-and-Weed-Detection-using-faster-R-CNN/README.md

 ## User Manual

-In order to excess project people need to go insize models directory in which we will find some short of directory from them we need to find object detection directory and after that flow the instruction given on that page README.md again i am showing steps here which we need to flow them in order to use this project source code.
+In order to excess project people need to go insize models directory in which we will find some short of directory from them we need to find research directory and then we need to find object detection directory and after that  all these hierarchical directories we need to flow the instruction given on that page README.md.
+Again, i am showing steps here which we need to flow them in order to use/excess this project source code.

 Step 1 : Open models directory
 Step 2 : Open research directory